Skip to main content

 You don't have to - You can!

-Another theme permeating the activities of universities across education, research and the third role is the promotion of gender equality.
-The University of South Bohemia has developed a Gender Equality Plan.
+Another theme permeating the activities of universities across education, research and the third role is the promotion of gender equality, that is designed in the USB Gender Equality Plan.

 Subscribe